 The Digital Transformation Agency website started out as an interim site and minimum viable product.
 But over time, the agency grew and their needs and work changed.

 Jonathan worked as content strategist in the team redeveloping dta.gov.au.
 (This blog was first published in March 2018 on dta.gov.au)

-Through our discovery work, we also learnt that 54% of visitors to the website were having problems finding what they wanted — so it was time for a revamp, especially to our menu and site structure, which had outgrown its original design.
+Through our discovery work, we learnt that 54% of visitors to the website were having problems finding what they wanted — so it was time for a revamp, especially to the menu and site structure which had outgrown its original design.

 We conducted extensive user research and experimented with ways to make the findings come to life.

 Doing some research

 To improve the website, we firstly needed more information about people’s needs.